Head deviation: the most common sign of Cervical Dystonia1

-Cervical Dystonia is frequently misdiagnosed for other conditions, but signs and symptoms may aid in an accurate diagnosis2,3
+Cervical Dystonia is frequently misdiagnosed for other conditions, but signs and symptoms may aid in an accurate diagnosis.2,3

 Torticollis